Course

-In this article, we will cover some of the scenarios that justify converting your Python file to an executable.
-We will also demonstrate how to convert a Python file to an executable file using two Python libraries: Pyinstaller and auto-py-to-exe.
+In this article, I'll walk you though some of the scenarios that justify converting your Python file to an executable.
+I'll also demonstrate how to convert a Python file to an executable file using three Python libraries: Pyinstaller, Nuitka, and auto-py-to-exe.

 Clone this Github repository to follow along with this tutorial.